 We avoid being honest when we care more about our image and pride than about our relationship with God.
 We need to develop a friendship with God in which closeness matters more to us than the brief discomfort we may feel from being honest or vulnerable.

-- Is your relationship with God like this?
+- Is your relationship with God more avoidant or aware?

 - What can you be honest about today to bring more closeness to your friendship with God and other people?